-Alcohol & College Life is offered through the Rothenberger Institute (RI).
-RI provides a suite of wellnessbased courses focusing on the knowledge and skills students need to lead healthy, productive, and balanced lives.
+Fundamentals of Alcohol and Drug Abuse for Teacher Education is offered through the Rothenberger Institute (RI).
+RI provides a suite of wellness-based courses focusing on the knowledge and skills students need to lead healthy, productive, and balanced lives.
 For more information, visit the Rothenberger Institute website.